-I’ve recently had the distinct pleasure of interviewing a very talented and thought provoking Fine Art Photographic Artist from East Sussex in the UK.
-His name is Redski Redd and his passion and drive comes from transforming the usual everyday object we see and elevating it into something more unusual.
+I’ve recently had the distinct pleasure of interviewing a very talented and thought-provoking Fine Art Photographic Artist from East Sussex in the UK.
+His name is Redski Redd and his passion and drive come from transforming the usual everyday object we see and elevating it into something more unusual.
 Redski’s vision for his work is unique in its ability to invoke and create deep emotion in the viewer.

 Can you please tell the readers a bit about yourself?

 I was born and grew up in London.
 I moved to the South Coast about 13 years ago.
 I love Horror movies, all kinds of music, singing, meditating, and socialising.
 I also love America.
 The scenery, culture and the people.

 East Sussex on the South East Coast of England.

 After browsing through your bio, I see that you are truly immersed in the field of photography.
 What is it that led you towards photography and how long have you been working in it?

 I always was intrigued by Photography but never picked up a camera till about 7 years ago.
 As soon as I started composing Still Life images I realised that I had an artistic side to me and I absolutely loved it with a passion.
 I haven’t stopped!

 What were you doing before you decided to jump into the world of Photography?

 I did some work for Peace, Environmental and Event charities and I have worked as a Counsellor.